praetoriandigital/cub-docs/api/applications.md

 Every Application has a Public Key and a Secret Key.
-A Secret Key is something that must be known only to the Lexipol ID server and the 3rd party server, because a Secret Key gives access to all data/models stored in Lexipol ID connected to an Application.
+A Secret Key is something that must be known only to the Lexipol ID server and the 3rd party server, because a Secret Key gives access to all data/models stored in Lexipol ID connected to the Application.
 So, if someone knows the Secret Key of an Application, he can access and modify all data/models connected to this Application.